 Peaches for the whole family

-Peaches are commonly used in desserts, such as pies, cobblers, crisp, crumbles, etc. But the peach is actually much more versatile and can be used in many ways to enhance your family meals.
+Peaches are commonly used in desserts, such as pies, cobblers, crisp, crumbles, etc. But the peach is actually very versatile and can be used in many ways to enhance your family meals.

 - Pizza: Add sliced peaches to your pepperoni pizza before cooking.